smera-renjithlal/DBMS-LAB-S4/README.md

   - If this happens to you, do not panic.
 Use the 'fdisk' command in the XFS Interface to format the disk.
 It’ll be as good as new.
 You can implement fixes and test them after.
 * If you get stuck and nothing works - start from scratch.
 Go to the previous stage and redo the whole thing.

 # Final Thoughts
 This course was intense, but also a massive learning opportunity.
 Stick with it, take breaks when you're stuck, and always push your work as you go.
-You'll come out of it with a deeper understanding of databases, coding discipline, and maybe even a bit of pride.<br>
+You'll come out of it with a deeper understanding of databases, coding discipline, and maybe even a bit of pride.

 Good Luck!